Fruits, seeds, insects, small vertebrates, fungi

 About 50 days

 - The cassowary belongs to a family of flightless birds called ratite, which includes the emu, rhea, kiwi, and ostrich.

 - The double wattled cassowary is an important seed disperser of over 100 different rainforest plants.

-- Flightless; flight feathers reduced to coarse spines used to protect the bird's flanks as it moves through the foliage.
+- The cassowary has degenerative wings and cannot fly.
+Its flight feathers are reduced to coarse spines used to protect its flanks as it travels.

 - Males incubate the eggs and raise the chicks after hatching.

 - Cassowaries can sprint 30 mph and can jump five feet in the air.

 - The double-wattled cassowary is the second heaviest bird in the world.
 Only the ostrich is heavier.

 Vulnerable due to hunting, trade, and habitat loss and fragmentation.